ICBI/viGEN/README.md

 * About the dataset: Data consists of Liver cancer patients in China.
 The authors look for HBV-human integration sites in the dataset of 50 Liver cancer patients in China and 5 adjacent normal tissues.
 We downloaded the raw reads for one sample SRR1946637 and unzipped them.
 This sample is from an adjacent normal liver tissue.

 ## Workflow steps in detail
+*A complete summary of the input, and output files from each step in this workflow is available via google drive [**here** ](https://drive.google.com/drive/folders/0B3-883ME4sP3Q3V4RVloa2tSTkE).*

 ### Alignment to human reference
 - In this tutorial, we use tool RSEM for alignment
 - Install RSEM as shown in https://github.com/bli25ucb/RSEM_tutorial